 B-mode ultrasonography is fast enough to show real-time motion, such as the motion of the beating heart or pulsating blood vessels.
 Real-time imaging provides anatomic and functional information.

 M-mode is used to image moving structures; signals reflected by the moving structures are converted into waves that are displayed continuously across a vertical axis.

 M-mode is used primarily for assessment of fetal heartbeat and, in cardiac imaging, most notably to evaluate valvular disorders.

-This type of ultrasonography is used to assess blood flow.
-Doppler ultrasonography uses the Doppler effect (alteration of sound frequency by reflection off a moving object).
+Doppler ultrasonography is used to assess blood flow.
+It uses the Doppler effect (alteration of sound frequency by reflection off a moving object).
 The moving objects are red blood cells in blood.